oclron0421/Advent-Of-Code-2024/README.md

 ### Part 1
 Changed the operators configuration to base 3 instead of only using 2 and brute force the numbers all the way, filtered the ones that are valid first then carry one with the rejected pile

+## Day 8
+### Part 1
+Question phrasing was rather confusing.
+Mostly involved nodes and combinatorics principles.
+Used directional vectors concepts to find the location of antinodes as well as inbuilt cpp algorithm header to sort and eliminate duplicate antinodes
+### Part 2
+Not too hard either, just considered the antenna itself was an antinode and eliminated all duplicate antinode coordinates